 Are you taking a structured approach to submitting an offer, and really selling the benefits to the vendor?
 Do you know how to handle an objection?
 If not, arrange appropriate training.

-The RPS Property Journal contains an accurate history of the property marketing and applicant feedback on matches and viewings.
+The Property Journal in Agency Cloud contains an accurate history of the property marketing and applicant feedback on matches and viewings.
 This information will assist the negotiator to structure the conversation with the client and provide professional, accurate advice.

 6) Use teamwork to complete deals